Rudolf Rocker: World War II, and publication of Pioneers of American Freedom

 In 1939, Rocker had to undergo a serious operation and was forced to give up lecture tours.
 However, in the same year, the Rocker Publications Committee was formed by anarchists in Los Angeles to translate and publish Rocker's writings.
 Many of his friends died around this time: Alexander Berkman in 1936, Emma Goldman in 1940, Max Nettlau in 1944; many more were imprisoned in Nazi concentration camps.
 Although Rocker had opposed his teacher Kropotkin for his support of the Allies during World War I, Rocker argued that the Allied effort in World War II was just, as it would ultimately lead to preservation of libertarian values.
 Although he viewed every state as a coercive apparatus designed to secure the economic exploitation of the masses, he defended democratic freedoms, which he considered a result of a desire for freedom of the enlightened public.
 This position was criticized by many American anarchists, who did not support any war.

 After World War II, an appeal in the Freie Arbeiter Stimme detailing the plight of German anarchists called for Americans to support them.
 By February 1946, the sending of aid parcels to anarchists in Germany was a large-scale operation.
 In 1947, Rocker published Zur Betrachtung der Lage in Deutschland (Regarding the Portrayal of the Situation in Germany) about the impossibility of another anarchist movement in Germany.
 It became the first post-World War II anarchist writing to be distributed in Germany.
 Rocker thought young Germans were all either totally cynical or inclined to fascism and awaited a new generation to grow up before anarchism could bloom once again in the country.
 Nevertheless, the Federation of Libertarian Socialists (FFS) was founded in 1947 by former FAUD members.
 Rocker wrote for its organ, Die Freie Gesellschaft, which survived until 1953.
 In 1949, Rocker published another well-known work.
 In Pioneers of American Freedom, a series of essays, he details the history of liberal and anarchist thought in the United States, seeking to debunk the idea that radical thought was foreign to American history and culture and had merely been imported by immigrants.

-Final years and death
+Final years

 On his eightieth birthday in 1953, a dinner was held in London to honor Rocker.
 Words of tribute were read by the likes of Thomas Mann, Albert Einstein, Herbert Read, and Bertrand Russell.